smartiniOnGitHub/fastify-check-runtime-env/README.md

   but could be 'warning' (to log a message in Fastify logs), or 'exit' (to stop current Node.js process)
-- `nodeVersionCheckAtStartup` flag to tell (when true) to check Node.js version at application startup; by default true
+- `nodeVersionCheckAtStartup` flag to tell (when true) to check Node.js version at application startup; by default false

 all plugin options are optional, and have a default value.